pipe/webcam/README.md

  * 1x Raspberry Pi camera
  * 1x git repo (cloned from here)
  * 1x copy of |pipe|'s IoT beta to run on the Pi
- * 1x or more Chrome browsers
+ * 1x or more WebRTC compatible browsers
  * Around 30 mins to 1hr

 To obtain a copy of our beta software, send an email with your Pi's serial